amanbthakkar/personal-site/src/data/about.md

 # Blog Posts

 During the time I talked about above, I wrote a few blog posts on mathematical models related to pricing of cryptocurrencies, and am particularly fond of one related to the Power Law Oscillator.
 An [entire page](https://www.amanthakkar.com/power-law-oscillator-indicator) on this site is dedicated to it.
 I wrote some other posts too, which you can find [here](https://medium.com/@amanbthakkar).
+These aren't really fancy indicators, but they may be useful to give a good indication on multi-year bottoms and tops.

 # Why This Website